orbisgis/geoclimate/README.md

 Geoclimate uses a spatial database to store and process in a SQL way the data.
 The default datase is H2GIS but the user can set a PostGIS connection.

  - The temporary tables should respect the pattern : `tableName_UUID` with `-` replaced by `_` if needed.
- - Index should be create using the Postgresql syntax : `CREATE INDEX IF EXISTS indexName ON table(columnName) USING RTREE`.
+ - Index should be create using the PostgreSQL syntax : `CREATE INDEX IF EXISTS indexName ON table(columnName) USING RTREE`.
  - The processes should be documented with a description of the process followed by the inputs with `@param` and then the outputs with `@return`.
 As example :
     ``` java
     /**